aarzamasov/cf-doc/README.md

 cfn-flip vpc.yaml vpc.json
 ```

-the script has no attributes this time.
+The script has no attributes this time.
-but you can change the script for set them.
+But you can change it into the script.

 you can set:
-- path to Json file
+- the path to JSON file
 - type of markdown: classic or confluence

 ```python